-Area: Terrace Rural Residential (Tum-a-lum Terrace)
+Area: Terrace Rural Residential (Tum-alum Terrace)

-Number of Parcels
+Number of Parcels 94

-Average Parcel Size
+Average Parcel Size 4.2 acres

-Number of Dwellings
+Number of Dwellings 88

-Largest Parcel
+Largest Parcel 18 acres

-Smallest Parcel
+Smallest Parcel .2 acre

-TOTAL ACRES
+TOTAL ACRES 394.7 acres

-94

-4.2 acres

-88

-18 acres

-.2 acre

-394,7 acres

 - 1. Small, individually-owned parcel sizes place many of these lands into a non-resource category. - 2.
 Large majority of parcels are occupied by a dwelling unit. - 3.
 Area has good agricultural soils (Class II Irrigated), but small lot parcelization plus their terrace location (which is not frost-protected for fruit trees, the predominate agricultural enterprise in the area) stimulated rural residential development rather than agricultural activities.
 Almost all parcels do not qualify for and have not received farm deferral tax assessments. - 4.
 Terrace location separates or helps to buffer this rural residential area from agricultural activity occurring on the valley floor.
 Infilling of remaining land for rural residential hoes should not create agriculture-home conflicts. - 5.
 Improved roads and utilities are available and soils are well-suited for septic tanks, all desirable situations for rural residential development.